Vault Features | 2025 Features | Autodesk

 VAULT PROFESSIONAL

 Extend the value of your data by integrating PDM with other business systems such as ERP and PLM.
-Connecting PDM with enterprise systems helps reduce time-consuming manual entry, increases data reuse and provides valuable business insights.
+Connecting PDM with enterprise systems reduces time-consuming manual entry, increases data reuse, and provides valuable business insights.

 Product portfolio management